sujitdebnath/fau-data-engineering-ss23/project/project-plan.md

 ├── tests.sh                    # Bash script for running all the test cases ├── exploration.ipynb           # Notebook for data exploration
 ├── report.ipynb                # Notebook for final project report
+├── slides.pdf                  # Presentation slides of the project
 └── project-plan.md             # Project plan and documentation
 ```